-4. How effectively the team executed and documented the ESOH effort in the Programmatic ESOH Evaluation (per the DoDI 5000.02), including: identification of ESOH responsibilities within the program; the strategy for integrating ESOH considerations into the systems engineering process; identification of ESOH risks and their status; a description of the method for tracking hazards throughout the life cycle of the system; identification of hazardous materials, wastes, and pollutants (discharges/emissions/noise) associated with the system and plans for their minimization and/or safe disposal; and incorporation of a compliance schedule covering all system-related activities for NEPA/EO 12114 compliance as appropriate.
+4. How effectively the nominee executed and documented the ESOH effort in the PESHE (per the DoDI 5000.02).
+This would include: (a) identification of ESOH responsibilities within the program; (b) the strategy for and execution of integrating ESOH considerations into the systems engineering process; (c) identification of ESOH risks and their status; (d) a description of the method for tracking hazards throughout the life cycle of the system; (e) identification of hazardous materials, wastes, and pollutants (discharges/emissions/noise) associated with the system and plans for their minimization and/or safe disposal; and (f) incorporation of a compliance schedule covering all system-related activities for NEPA/EO 12114 compliance as appropriate.